Cyclosa argenteoalba: Distribution and habitat

-Predation and Coloring
+Predation and coloring

-These spiders prey on small flies, such as drosophila, which are fed to them in many of the research labs they are studied in.
+These spiders prey on small flies, such as drosophila.
 They also eat some small hymenopteran insects, which include bees, wasps, and ants, and hemipteran insects, such as aphids and leafhoppers.
 C. argenteoalba sit and wait for their prey in the hub of their webs.
 They often build their webs in open places where they are more likely to catch more prey.

 Since C. argenteoalba stay still and wait for their prey, they are better at catching prey if they are not detected.
-Studies have shown that female spiders that have a higher percentage of silver coloring as opposed to black on their dorsal abdomen are less successful at catching prey.
-This is due to the high reflectiveness of the silver being more visible and therefore alerting their prey.
-However, the silver coloring's disadvantage during hunting has not been completely selected against and eliminated from the population.
-A suggested hypothesis for why it still exists is that it could help regulate temperature by cooling down spiders that are exposed to direct sunlight.
+Studies have shown that female spiders that have a higher percentage of silver coloring as opposed to black coloring on their dorsal abdomen are less successful at catching prey.
+This is due to the high reflectiveness of the silver alerting their prey.
+However, the silver coloring's disadvantage during hunting has not been completely selected against and has not been eliminated from the population.
+A suggested hypothesis for why it still exists is that the silver color could help regulate temperature by cooling down the spiders that are exposed to direct sunlight.
 The female coloring difference is most likely not a factor in mating, since male spiders have poor vision and instead rely on pheromones.